tmmss1-iscte/WiFiSniffer/README.md

 This simple script can be used to capture Wi-Fi packets via interfaces that support [monitor mode](https://en.wikipedia.org/wiki/Monitor_mode).

 This algorithm configures the sniffing interfaces, starts the sniffing in each interface, and saves collected data in .pcap files.
+It also generates reports/logs of each capture in a database and in a text file separately.

 The captured files are named with the capture ID, timestamp, and channel (i.e. _CaptureA-2024-Nov-19-h12-m45-s32-ch-1._).